solemandereje/gtst_course/Day2_Linux.md

 - Linux is a **kernel.**

-> **Kernel** is a program that used to meet your software and hardware. and allocate some resources.
+> - **Kernel** is a program that used to meet your software and hardware. and allocate some resources.

 #

 # What is Shell ?

-> **shell** is a command line interpreter. it translates commands entered by the user and converts them in to a language that is understood by the kernel.
+- **Shell** is a command line interpreter. it translates commands entered by the user and converts them in to a language that is understood by the kernel.

 ### Types of **SHELL**